-Dr. Emma L. Epps is a past president of NABSE serving from 2005-2007 and the immediate past superintendent of the Ecorse Public Schools, Ecorse, Michigan, serving from 1990 to 2013.
+Dr. Emma L. Epps is the Chair, past president of NABSE serving from 2005-2007 and the immediate past superintendent of the Ecorse Public Schools, Ecorse, Michigan, serving from 1990 to 2013.
 She was the first African American female to serve in that capacity.
 Presently, Dr. Epps is the vice=president of the Southern University Alumni Federation, Detroit Chapter.
 She is also serving as the treasurer of the National Alliance of Black School Educators’ Foundation.

 Dr. Epps received her B.A. in special education from Southern University, Baton Rouge, LA., M. A.in communication disorders and sciences, an educational specialist degree and doctorate from Wayne State University, Detroit in Education Administration and Services.
 She was a member of the class of 2000, Oxford, England Round Table for Superintendent International and the Class of 2001-Glasgow, Scotland International Education exchange.
 She has traveled extensively in the USA as well as in Mexico, Canada, Paris, Italy, England, Bahamas, Germany, Hawaii, Holland, Venice, Switzerland, South Africa and Scotland.